frymimori/php-pathfinder/README.md

 - Traversal direction calculation is optimized with minimal conditional statements
 - Traversal paths auto-correct with natural-looking traversal
 - Traverses safely within bounds of a rectangular grid
+- Weighted space calculation is efficient and granular with independence from path calculation

 #### Usage
 Clone the repository in the current directory with the command `git`.